Wonder Man: Fictional character biography

-Wonder Man helps form the West Coast Avengers, and his new-found confidence begins to become arrogance.
+Wonder Man helps form the West Coast Avengers, and with his newfound confidence he becomes arrogant.
 He develops a serious rivalry with Iron Man, but sees the error of his ways after a brutal battle with the Abomination.
-He also foils Doctor Doom's plot to control the world.
-His acting career rises, and he is cast as the villain in the fourth film in the successful Arkon franchise.
-Wonder Man eventually accepts the Vision as his "brother", but there is a setback when the Vision is dismantled and rebuilt as an emotionless machine by a global conglomerate.
-The Scarlet Witch—the Vision's wife—asks Wonder Man to provide his brainwaves once again to rebuild the foundational personality matrix of the original Vision, but Wonder Man refuses, having feelings for her himself.
-The Wasp further deduces that the Vision's original relationship to the Scarlet Witch may even have been predicated by Wonder Man's initial donation for the original personality matrix; at this, Wonder Man confirms that several of his hesitations about making the attempt arise from these doubts and the subconscious desire he's felt toward the Scarlet Witch since her separation from her husband.
-He is then ensorcelled by the Enchantress, and battles the Avengers.
+Wonder Man eventually accepts Vision as his "brother", but there is a setback when Vision is dismantled and rebuilt as an emotionless machine by a global conglomerate.
+The Scarlet Witch—Vision's wife—asks Wonder Man to provide his brainwaves once again to rebuild the foundational personality matrix of the original Vision, but Wonder Man refuses, having feelings for her himself.